gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 The observed test statistic is $X^2=38.67$ and, based on a
 $\boldsymbol{\chi^2}(6)$ distribution, the p-value is 0.0000008.
-This p-value suggests that there is very strong evidence of some difference in the distribution of API growth of schools among *Elementary*, *Middle* and *High School* in the population of schools in California between 1999 and 2000.
-So we can conclude that there is very strong evidence of some difference in the population (California schools) because the schools were randomly selected from all the California schools but because the level of schools, obviously, cannot be randomly assigned, we cannot say that level of school causes these differences.
+This p-value suggests that there is very strong evidence against the null hypothesis of no difference in the distribution of API growth of schools among
+*Elementary*, *Middle* and *High School* in the population of schools in California between 1999 and 2000, and can conclude that there is some difference in the population (California schools).
+Because the schools were randomly selected from all the California schools we can make valid inferences to all the schools but because the level of schools, obviously, cannot be randomly assigned, we cannot say that level of school causes these differences.

 \indent The standardized residuals can enhance this interpretation, displayed in